TPSMYDATA.CO.UK SERVICE TERMS AND CONDITIONS

-The 'unlimited' service option is subject to a fair usage policy of one million checks per month.
-The 'unlimited' option requires prepayment and credits will expire at the end of the month.
+The 'All you can eat' annual service option is subject to a fair usage policy of one hundred million (100,000,000) checks per annum.
+The 'All you can eat' option requires prepayment in full and credits will expire after 365 days.
 Unused credits will not rollover.
 The service cannot be resold, and is for the use by the named client company only, unless otherwise agreed in writing.
 Where fair usage is exceeded, or breaches our standard terms, we reserve the right to suspend or throttle the service subject to warning, and review pricing on a pro-rata basis.

 7.1 Each Party shall undertake that, except as provided by sub-Clause 7.2 or as authorised in writing by the other Party, it shall, at all times during the continuance of the Agreement and after its termination:

 7.1.1 keep confidential all Confidential Information;